-- slice the eggplant (aubergines) keeping the skin on
+- slice the aubergines keeping the skin on

 - lightly season with salt and pepper, and brush with olive oil

-- bake in the preheated oven at 200 degrees Celsius (390 Fahreneheit) for about 20 minutes or until golden and tender
+- bake in the preheated oven at 200 degrees Celsius (390 Fahrenheit) for about 20 minutes or until golden and tender

-Now, because the eggplant slices are baked without a flour coating, there is no reason not to bake them straight away.
-You would normally have to add some salt to the eggplant, and leave the slices around for a while so they can release some of the liquid.
+Now, because the aubergine slices are baked without a flour coating, there is no reason not to bake them straight away.
+You would normally have to add some salt to the aubergines, and leave the slices around for a while so they can release some of the liquid.

-- Once they slices are baked, spread a thin layer of tomato sauce over the bottom of a baking dish, then arrange one layer of eggplant slices.
+- Once the slices are baked, spread a thin layer of tomato sauce over the bottom of a baking dish, then arrange one layer of aubergine slices.

-I had 6 stacks of 4 eggplant slices each, so depending on how thick you slice the eggplant up, you should get about the same number of stacks.
+I had 6 stacks of 4 aubergine slices each, so depending on how thick you slice the aubergines up, you should get about the same number of stacks.

-I didn't go for a specific sauce for this recipe, I had some leftover tomato and basil sauce, and that was absolutely perfect for my healthy eggplant parmesan.
+I didn't go for a specific sauce for this recipe, I had some leftover tomato and basil sauce, and that was absolutely perfect.
 So just go for your favourite sauce, and add some Italian herbs to it, if it's plain, otherwise you are good to go.

 - 1 cup grated parmesan cheese